Budapestby VisitCity Guides

 Tactile paving helps visually impaired navigate Budapest's newly accessible pedestrian crossings

-Liszt Ferenc International Airport (BUD) offers several accessible transfer options:
+Liszt Ferenc International Airport (BUD) has several ways to get into the city if you need accessible transport:

-• Specialized services like Paratrans provide wheelchair-accessible vehicles with ramps and tie-downs, typically starting from around $38-40 USD per person
+• Companies like Paratrans have wheelchair-accessible vans with ramps and spots to secure wheelchairs.
+This usually costs around $38-40 USD per person

-• Public bus 100E connects the airport directly to Deák Ferenc tér in the city center and is wheelchair-accessible
+• The public bus 100E goes straight from the airport to Deák Ferenc tér in the city center and is wheelchair-accessible

 Metro LineAccessibility StatusKey Details